PennyLaneAI/qml/README.md

 the built site locally.

 Note that the above command may take some time, as all demos will be executed and built!
-Once built, only _modified_ tutorials will be re-executed/re-built.
+Once built, only _modified_ demos will be re-executed/re-built.

-Alternatively, you may run `make html-norun` to build the website _without_ executing tutorials.
+Alternatively, you may run `make html-norun` to build the website _without_ executing demos.

 ## Support